codefoster/codefoster.com/source/_posts/nthchild.md

 </ul>
 ```

-That&#39;s not difficult.
-It&#39;s a `ul` (unordered list) which is by default rendered with bullets, although you&#39;ve got full control over how exactly you want it to render.
+That's not difficult.
+It's a `ul` (unordered list) which is by default rendered with bullets, although you've got full control over how exactly you want it to render.
 In this case, we have 6 items.
 Simple.
-And here&#39;s how it should render in an empty Windows 8 app (with the default dark theme)…
+And here's how it should render in an empty Windows 8 app (with the default dark theme)…

 Now what if we wanted every item to be yellow?
-Go ahead and think about how you&#39;d do it before you look at my answer.
+Go ahead and think about how you'd do it before you look at my answer.

 Here it is…